TFITZ57/FINTECH_Project_2/README.md

    •	Cryptocurrency markets exhibit unique characteristics and behaviors compared to traditional financial markets.
    •	Therefore, developing model predictability tailored specifically for cryptocurrencies is essential to account for their distinct dynamics and optimize trading performance.

-## Data Selection and Metrics Scope
+## Data Selection and Metrics Scope:
 Coinmetrics is selected for its robustness and reliability in providing comprehensive cryptocurrency market data.
 •	The platform offers a wide range of metrics and indicators, allowing for in-depth analysis and modeling of cryptocurrency price movements.
 •	Coinmetrics' reputation for data accuracy and integrity makes it a trusted source for building predictive models and making informed trading decisions.